abdessalam-eddib/MVA-BML-SAM/README.md

 ## Bayesian Machine Learning Project

-This repository contains the code implementation for the Bayesian Machine Learning project based on the paper "SAM as an Optimal Relaxation of Bayes" [link to the paper].
+This repository contains the code implementation for the Bayesian Machine Learning project based on the paper "SAM as an Optimal Relaxation of Bayes" [https://arxiv.org/pdf/2210.01620.pdf].
+Our code is adapted from [https://github.com/team-approx-bayes/bayesian-sam.git]

 ### Overview